ngxs/store/README.md

 }
 ```

-Pretty cool huh?
-Lots of options to get data out!

 ### Plugins
-Next lets talk about plugins.
-Similar to Redux's meta reducers, we have
+Similar to Redux's meta reducers, NGXS provides a plugins interface
-a plugins interface that allows you to build a global plugin for your state.
-Lets
+which allows you to build a global plugin for your state.
+Here's a
-take a basic example of a logger:
+basic example of a logger:

 ```javascript
 import { NgxsPlugin } from 'ngxs';